TGMPA/TGM-Plugin-Activation/_faqs/04-conflicting-tgmpa-versions.md

 ---
-title:     My theme/plugin includes TGMPA version 2.5.1, but it seems an older version of TGMPA is used.
+title:     My theme/plugin includes the latest version of TGMPA, but it seems an older version of TGMPA is used.
 What gives ?
 anchor:    conflicting-tgmpa-versions
 permalink: /faq/conflicting-tgmpa-versions/
 ---